 Having Cambridge on my CV has opened doors for me and has helped me in my career.
 I firmly believe that Cambridge should be for the brightest minds regardless of their education prior to university.

-During a new PPO episode, parents heard from Mr Clarke about his experience and from Mr Datta about Trinity’s outreach work and the importance of ensuring that students have access to the correct information and appropriate guidance and support to make strong applications to Oxford or Cambridge.
+During a new PPO episode, parents heard from Mr Clarke about his experience about Trinity’s outreach work and the importance of ensuring that students have access to the correct information and appropriate guidance and support to make strong applications to Oxford or Cambridge.

 Najma Khalid, Lead Organiser of Parent Power Oldham, said Trinity’s involvement in the discussions was helping to challenge myths.
 She said: